RSK Community Call, July 2021 - Summary

 🗣️ Suggest RSKIPs to discuss in the next community call

-🔗Join our Open Slack Community and ask your questions in #research-and-innovation
+🔗Join our Global Discord Community and ask your questions in #support-forum

 The speakers on this call were: